lrotermund/blog/content/posts/mastering-microservices.md

 service requires a billing address which is totally separated and independent of the shipping address from the shipping service.
 When users change their address, the information must not be shared automatically with all modules.
-If this would automatically lead to a change of address in the invoicing, this could even have consequences for the tax office (in Germany), depending on the necessity.
+If this would automatically lead to a change of address in the invoicing, this could even have consequences, depending on the necessity, where the tax office (in Germany) gets involved.

 Not only do the data models differ between bounded contexts, but the design decisions can be, and often are, fundamentally different.
 From data storage, to the programming language, to the